 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Due to partial fitted carpets and floor coverings no detailed inspection of all floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
+Kitchen fittings are becoming dated and it would be to the properties advantage to have these updated.